-- Press the ok key when the countdown is completed and Chimney sweep is displayed. - ► Confirm the query with Yes. - Set the desired rated output using the ▲ or the ▼ keys.
-The value is accepted after 2 seconds and marked with a tick. - ► To exit the chimney sweep mode, press the ok key or the ⇔ key.
+- Press the ok key until the countdown is completed and the symbol annears - Set the desired rated output min and max using the ▲ or the ▼ keys.
+The value is accepted after 2 seconds. - ► To exit the chimney sweep mode, press the key.